 1. Location - Determine where your flower bed /garden is going to be.
 This is needed before you can select what tree you're going to get.
 Always remember to not plant any trees around or near walkways, driveways or pipes such as the septic line.

 2. What kind of tree you want - Determine what trees can thrive in your selected location.
 This m!eans taking in to account water consumption, sunlight, and ph levels.
-Once you've determined which trees will live in your selected spot, determine what you want in that spot.
-Trees such as great white Oaks need large amount of room, while small dwarf apple trees need only a small amount of room.
+Once you've determined which trees will live in your selected spot, decide what you want in that spot.
+Trees such as great white Oaks need a large amount of room, while small dwarf apple trees need only a small amount of room.

 3. Shop - Once you have determined what you're getting, do you're shopping and get your tree.
 Try shopping TNnursery.net for the best deals.

-4. Inspect your tree - Once you get your plant it should be checked for breaks, insects, dead limbs and other signs of plant deterioration.
+4. Inspect your tree - Once you get your plant, it should be checked for breaks, insects, dead limbs and other signs of plant deterioration.

 5. Dig - Now that you've got your tree you should go to the determined location and dig a hole twice the size of the root ball.
-This can be done easily with post hole diggers or a shovel.
+This can be done quickly with post hole diggers or a shovel.
 The plant should have fertilizer added to it and the hole filled in.
 The tree should be immediately watered.
-Add mulch or pine needles around the trunk so that the water can retained.
+Add mulch or pine needles around the trunk so that the water can retain.

 6. Stabilize the tree - Many small trees or saplings may have to be staked up so that they won't fall over and the trunks will grow upright.

-7. Sit back and relax, and watch your plant grow (it will take awhile of course)
+7. Sit back and relax, and watch your plant grow (it will take a while of course)

 Planting a tree can be rewarding as well as add value to your home.